We’re standing by

 The CDC states that Legionnaires’ disease does not transmit from person to person.
 Legionnaires’ disease can be spread due to poor maintenance of water systems, such as the faucets at work, or the water cooler in the breakroom.
 Even showers can spread the bacteria that causes Legionnaires’ disease.
 The disease starts when legionella—the bacteria that causes Legionnaires’ disease—begin to colonize in the pipes, filter, or holding tank of a water system.
 Often, proper cleaning and chemical measures can prevent the bacteria from growing.

-The number of cases of Legionnaires’ Disease has risen significantly throughout the United States.
-So much so, that the Idaho Department of Health & Welfare issued a notice to hospitals and long-term care facilities throughout Idaho and the Boise area.
-Further, according to documentation from the Idaho Department of Health & Welfare, from 2000-2014 34% of reported cases of Legionnaires’ Disease were found to be from a hospital water source.
-Those numbers break down into 19% for long-term care facilities and 15% for hospitals.
-This document was circulated to health institutions as part of a Idaho Department of Health & Welfare requirement to reduce the number of outbreaks of Legionnaires’ Disease from hospital sources.
+From 2000-2014, 34 percent of reported cases of Legionnaires’ Disease were found to be from a hospital water source, according to documentation from the Idaho Department of Health & Welfare.
+Those numbers break down into 19 percent for long-term care facilities and 15 percent for hospitals.
+This document was circulated to health institutions as part of an Idaho Department of Health & Welfare requirement to reduce the number of outbreaks of Legionnaires’ disease from hospital sources.

-If you or a family member has been diagnosed with Legionnaires’ Disease, then reach out to our team.
-We understand the pain and suffering that Legionnaires causes and the financial expense that it can cause.
-Our goal is always to help people understand their legal options.
-We start that process with a brief conversation that can help you and your family understand your legal rights, and whether or not there is sufficient cause to seek damages.
+We start with a brief conversation that can help you and your family understand your legal rights and whether or not there is sufficient cause to seek damages.
 The process is fast and can provide valuable information that you might be able to use when making a decision about how to proceed with your claim.